yairm210/Unciv/Uniques.md

 "+[amount]% growth in all cities", "+[amount]% growth in capital" - 'Growth' is the amount of food retained by a city after calculating all bonuses and removing food eaten by population - that is, the food that leads to population growth.

 "+[amount]% [stat] [cityfilter]" - For example, "+[25]% [Culture] [in all cities]"

+"[stats] from every specialist"

+"[stats] from every [object]" - where 'object' can be one of:
+- Building name
+- tileFilter
+- Resource name
+- "Strategic resource", "Luxury resource", "Bonus resource", "Water resource"

 ### Other

 "+[amount]% Production when constructing [unitFilter] units", "+[amount]% Production when constructing [unitFilter] units [cityFilter]" - The city produces extra Production when a unit fitting the filter in under construction.

+"+[amount]% Production when constructing [constructionType]", "+[amount]% Production when constructing [constructionType] [cityfilter]" - where constructionType can be one of the following:
+- Construction name (unit or building name)
+- "Buildings"
+- "Wonders"
+- Building unique

+"Culture cost of adopting new Policies reduced by [amount]%"

+"Defensive buildings in all cities are 25% more effective"

 "Unhappiness from population decreased by [amount]%" - Despite appearances, this is a global unique, affecting all cities.